rubenhortas/python_examples/README.md

 * Should be complete sentences.
 The first word should be capitalized, unless it is an identifier that begins with a lower case letter.
 * Block comments generally consist of one or more paragraphs built out of complete sentences, with each sentence ending in a period.
-* Use two spaces after a sentence-ending period in multi- sentence comments except after the final sentence.
+* Use two spaces after a sentence-ending period in multi-sentence comments except after the final sentence.
   * ### Block Comments
     Block comments generally apply to some (or all) code that follows them, and are indented to the same level as that code.
 Each line of a block comment starts with a # and a single space (unless it is indented text inside the comment).
     Paragraphs inside a block comment are separated by a line containing a single #.